 In the event we offer common stock, the offering price per share of our common stock less any underwriting discounts or commissions will generally not be less than the net asset value per share of our common stock at the time we make the offering.
 However, we may issue shares of our common stock pursuant to this prospectus at a price per share that is less than our net asset value per share (i) in connection with a rights offering to our existing stockholders, (ii) with the prior approval of the majority of our common stockholders or (iii) under such other circumstances as the Securities and Exchange Commission may permit.
-See the sections entitled "Risk Factors" in this prospectus and "Item 1A.
-Risk Factors" in our most recent Annual Report on Form 10-K, as well as in any of our subsequent SEC filings, for more information.
+See the sections entitled "Risk Factors" in this prospectus, "Item 1A.
+Risk Factors" in our most recent Annual Report on Form 10-K, "Part II - Item 1A.
+Risk Factors" in our most recent Quarterly Report on Form 10-Q, as well as in any of our subsequent SEC filings, for more information.